-Other expenses were significantly higher during the three and six months ended June 30, 2021 as compared to the same periods in 2022, primarily due to an initial loss of \$99.7 million upon issuances of the Bridge Notes and Bridge Notes Rights Offering executed in the first half of 2021 as the fair value of these notes and the accompanying Legacy BlackSky common shares and Class A common stock warrants that were granted to certain investors was in excess of the proceeds received.
+Other expenses were significantly higher during the three and nine months ended September 30, 2021 as compared to the same periods in 2022 primarily due to an initial loss of \$99.7 million upon issuances of the Bridge Notes and Bridge Notes Rights Offering executed in the first half of 2021 as the fair value of these notes and the accompanying Legacy BlackSky common shares and Class A common stock warrants that were granted to certain investors was in excess of the proceeds received.

-We also incurred \$47.7 million in debt issuance costs related to the Bridge Notes and the modification of existing debt arrangements.
+We also incurred \$47.7 million in debt issuance costs in 2021 related to the Bridge Notes and the modification of existing debt arrangements.
 We expensed the debt issuance costs because the Bridge Notes were carried in the unaudited condensed consolidated balance sheets at fair value.
 Upon consummation of the Merger, the Bridge Notes and associated warrant liabilities were converted to equity and extinguished.
 We do not expect similar charges in future periods.

-Included in other expense, net for the three and six months ended June 30, 2022 is the forgiveness of a non-trade receivable of \$75.0 thousand related to payroll taxes.
+Included in other expense, net for the three and nine months ended September 30, 2022 is the forgiveness of non-trade receivables of \$31 thousand and \$106 thousand, respectively, related to payroll taxes.